-A significant portion of our revenues will be generated from a limited number of customers and licenses to those customers.
-For the year ended December 31, 2014, five licenses with two licensees accounted for approximately 88% of our revenue.
+A significant portion of our revenues will be generated from a limited number of customers and licenses to such customers.
+For the year ended December 31, 2015, the five largest licenses accounted for approximately 62% of our revenue.
 There can be no guarantee that we will be able to obtain additional licenses for the Company's patents, or if we able to do so, that the licenses will be of the same or larger size allowing us to sustain or grow our revenue levels, respectively.
 If we are not able to generate licenses from the limited group of prospective customers that we anticipate may generate a substantial majority of our revenues in the future, or if they do not generate revenues at the levels or at the times that we anticipate, our ability to maintain or grow our revenues and our results of operations will be adversely affected.